 - Tech & Features - 9/109/10

 Pros: Sexy Swedish styling inside and out, sharply priced against its rivals, all-wheel drive confidence helps it stand out, far cheaper to service than before

 Cons: Dim-witted transmission, steering feels a bit too light, drinks like a football fan

 In a nutshell: A stylish and well-priced alternative to the usual suspects that manages to drive just about as well.

-Full Disclosure: Volvo Cars Australia provided the vehicle for this review with just under a full tank of petrol.
+Full Disclosure: The vehicle tested here was provided by Volvo Cars Australia for a week with just under a full tank of petrol.
 All additional fuel costs were paid for by the author.
 Additionally, our friends at MPF Detailing gave it a complimentary Express Detail for us prior to our photoshoot.